Hydrair/loot-slot-machine/README.md

 ## Features

 - **Interactive Slot Machine Interface**: Roll on loot tables using a visually appealing slot machine interface.
-(Soon TM)
 - **Multiple Loot Qualities**: Choose from different loot qualities such as Minor, Lesser, Moderate, Greater, and Major.
 - **Actor Selection**: Select an actor from your game to roll for loot.
 - **Random or Specific Loot**: Roll for random loot or select specific item types.